chelsilarious/AutoDiff/docs/milestone1.md

 ## Implementation

 #### What are the core data structures?
+The core data structure will be the representation of the AD graph.
+We will also be using a structure to efficiently store the function

 #### What classes will you implement?
+The most generic base class will be the Node class to accomodate for the different nodes in the AD structure.

 #### What method and name attributes will your classes have?

 #### What external dependencies will you rely on?
+We will rely on the latest version of numpy.
+Other required dependencies will be the latest version of matplotlib, to be used specifically for outputting the visual representation of our data structures.

 #### How will you deal with elementary functions like sin, sqrt, log, and exp (and all the others)?
+Most elementary functions can be obtained from the numpy dependency.
+For more niche arithmetic functions that are not included in the package (or have definitions that are different from the standard implementations), we will likely overload with our home-grown implementations.

 ## License